alovajs/alovajs.github.io/tutorial/client/strategy/use-request.md

 :::

-useRequest indicates the sending of a request.
-By default, a request will be sent when it is called.
-In enterprise-level projects, it is very important to display the data transmission status in the view.
-When the page obtains initial data or submits data, useRequest is one of the most commonly used use hooks.
+`useRequest` sends a request.
+By default, a request is sent when it is called.
+In real-world projects, showing the data-loading state in the view matters a lot.
+Whether you are fetching initial data or submitting data, `useRequest` is one of the most commonly used hooks.

 ## Usage